sasilver75/obsidian/Courses/CS685 Advanced NLP @ Amherst (2024)/CS685 Lecture 15.md

 - After perturbing a sentence, train the model to predict the similarity of these two inputs z, z'.
 They initially trained BERT to predict the BLEU score, ROUGE score, and many other metrics of similarity.
 - They then fine-tune the resulting model on small supervised datasets of ==human quality judgements==!

-It does a lot better in terms of correlation with human judgements than BLEU or ROGUE do.
+It does a lot better in terms of correlation with human judgements than BLEU or ROUGE do.

 ---